dotslash-flame/ai-palm-reader/README.md

 - [shadcn/ui](https://ui.shadcn.com/) for elegant UI components
 - [Unsplash](https://unsplash.com/) for the beautiful mystical imagery
 - All open-source libraries and tools used in this project

+Special thanks to [Eric Hernández Villa](https://github.com/ehernandezvilla) for the original Palm Reader AI project (MIT), which served as the foundation for this DotSlash deployment.